-Teacher can first choose a list such as number 1 to 100, series of words, prime numbers and more according to the knowledge level of the students.
+The teacher can first choose a list such as a number 1 to 100, a series of words, prime numbers and more according to the knowledge level of the students.

 These are just a few among the many popular fun classroom activities for students.
 Board race, scavenger hunts, spin the wheel, and jigsaw are among other commonly chosen fun activities to let students enjoy the beautiful feeling of learning with fun.